retr0reg/Tenda-Ac8v4-PoC/AC8V4.0/N2/README.md

 # Vulnerability Description

-A stack-based overflow vulnerability can be triggered by via the in the `fromSetWifiGusetBasic` function.
+A stack-based overflow vulnerability can be triggered by via the in the `fromSetWifiGusetBasic` function in the `/bin/httpd` file.

 ## Affected version:
 `US_AC8V4.0si_V16.03.34.06`